-As part of the duties of the Club Officer & Record Administration Department, a list of all deceased members is maintained and used in the necrology ceremony at the international convention where deceased Lion members for that year are honored.
+As part of the duties of the Member Service Center, a list of all deceased members is maintained and used in the necrology ceremony at the international convention where deceased Lion members for that year are honored.
 A list of deceased members is also sent with the certified list prior to a district or multiple district convention.
-Deceased members must be reported on the monthly membership report and submitted to the Club Officer & Record Administration Department.
-A deceased members list, by club, may be obtained through the WMMR site.
+Deceased members must be reported via MyLCI or the paper Monthly Membership Report (MMR).
+A deceased member's list/report, by club, is also available through the MyLCI website.